venkys-io/Code-Blogs/Strings/Medium/ReorganizeString/README.md

 - **Testing the Function**

-  The `main` function tests the `reorganizeString` function with the input string "aab" and prints the result.
+  The `main` function tests the `reorganizeString` function with the input string and prints the result.
 In this case, it would print the rearranged string or an empty string if no valid rearrangement is possible.

 ## Time and Space Complexity
 **Time Complexity:** The time complexity is O(N log N) due to character frequency counting and sorting.